5 keys to selling your used construction equipment online

 A used construction machine doesn’t have to be perfect, but they need to see everything about it.

 Writing the description is one area where you can actually standout like professional dealer.
 Most used plant machinery dealers do so many, that they do abbreviated descriptions.
-So put more time into listing your item with a full detailed description.
+So put more time into listing your item with a full detailed description and the Major benefits of buying used plant equipment.

 An example of what uk-planttraders.com considers an effective description: